Python Package Set-up

 -e indicates that we are installing this project in ‘editable’ mode (i.e. setuptools “develop mode”), while

 . indicates to install from the local directory (you could also specify a path here).
-Now, if you navigate to your site packages folder, you should see a link to
+Now, if you examine the contents of your site packages folder, you should see a link to

 molecool.egg-link).
 The folder has also been added to your path (check